DARVO: What It Means, How It Works, and How to Respond

 Others have experienced the same thing.
 If multiple people in this person’s life have similar stories of trying to address problems and ending up as the bad guy, you’re seeing a pattern that extends well beyond your relationship.

-People who set boundaries with narcissistic individuals encounter DARVO regularly, because it’s a primary defense mechanism for people who cannot tolerate accountability.
+People who set boundaries with narcissistic individuals encounter DARVO regularly, because it is a primary defense mechanism for people who cannot tolerate accountability.

 How to respond to DARVO